 Royal Enfield is easily one of the biggest brands from India and has broken records in selling its motorcycle in India and abroad.
-But this wasn’t the case 20 or so years back, as Royal Enfield then was sitting on blink of bankruptcy.
+But this wasn’t the case 20 or so years back, as Royal Enfield then was sitting on brink of bankruptcy.
 The automotive company, has achieved it’s the best ever sales with over a million bikes that is sold worldwide.
 The company’s sales has also increased to about 27%.

 Imagine if you brought a Royal Enfield motorcycle in 2001 you would now only have a old rugged bike.
 But is you invested the same amount in shares of Eicher Motors, the company that makes Enfield bikes your investment will be worth Rs 3.53 crore now.
 Despite operating in a niche segment, Royal Enfield remains one of the most admired motorcycle brands in India.